 - (a) Raising a Foreign Law Issue.
-A party who intends to raise an issue about a foreign country's law must: - (1) give reasonable notice by a pleading or other writing; and - (2) at least 30 days before trial, supply all parties a copy of any written materials or sources the party intends to use to prove the foreign law. - Translations.
-If the materials or sources were originally written in a language other than English, the party intending to rely on them must, at least 30 days before trial, supply all parties both a copy of the foreign language text and an English translation.
+A party who intends to raise an issue about a foreign country's law must: - (1) give reasonable notice by a pleading or other writing; and - (2) at least 30 days before trial, supply all parties a copy of any written materials or sources the party intends to use to prove the foreign law. - (b) Translations.
+If the materials or sources were originally written in a language other than English, the party intending to rely on them must supply all parties both a copy of the foreign language text and an English translation.